Are you at risk of heart disease?

 The older you get, the more likely you are to develop heart disease.
 If you’re over 40, you can ask your GP for a heart health check to assess your risk.

-If you’re a Benenden member, you can contact our 24-hour GP advice line if you’re concerned about your health and would like to speak to a doctor.
+If you’re a Benenden Health member, you can contact our 24-hour GP advice line if you’re concerned about your health and would like to speak to a qualified GP.